 Part 3 - Part 2

-Our Potential Intelligence is so malleable that it can be shaped to reflect and implement the abilities and capabilities inherent in our genetic makeup, to whatever degree of proficiency one desires.
+Our Potential Intelligence is so malleable that it can be shaped to reflect and implement the abilities and capabilities inherent in our genetic makeup, to what ever degree of proficiency one desires.

 It is also edifying to note at this stage - and keep at the forefront of our conscious awareness - the wisdom implicit in that insightful Irish proverb domiciled to your upper right.